MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/cloudknox-product-account-explorer.md

      If CloudKnox is monitoring the external account, it lists specific identities from the accounts that can assume this role.
 Otherwise, it lists the identities declared in the **Trusted entity** section.

-     - **Connecting roles** - Lists the following roles for each account:
+     - **Connecting roles**: Lists the following roles for each account:

          - *Direct roles* that are trusted by the account role.
          - *Intermediary roles* that aren't directly trusted by the account role but are assumable by identities through role-chaining.